Make-School-Courses/CS-1.2-Intro-Data-Structures/Class6.md

 ### Activities
 - Compare histogram functions to `Dictogram` and `Listogram` class instance methods
+- Quick lecture and discussion on [how OOP actually works] under the hood
 - Lecture and discussion on building Markov chains and performing random walks

 ### Objectives